agungTuanany/docker-mastery-complete-toolset/chapter-6-docker-compose-the-multi-container-tool/README.md

 image repository on the Docker Hub.

 You can also see, at the top, I've specified a `version`.
 That's how I would do that inside the `image` line.
-SO, what should happen is when I type this `docker compose up`, it should start up both containers.
+So, what should happen is when I type this `docker compose up`, it should start up both containers.
 It should create a private network for the two of them, it will _automatically bind mount_ that file, it'll _open up the port_,  and it will _start dumping logs out_ to my screen.